Experiments with Time by Vladimir Nabokov

 Insomniac Dreams, edited by leading Nabokov authority Gennady Barabtarlo, presents the text of Nabokov’s dream experiment, illustrated with a selection of his original index cards, and provides rich annotations and analysis that put them in the context of his life and writings.
 The book also includes previously unpublished records of Nabokov’s dreams from his letters and notebooks and shows important connections between his fiction and private writings on dreams and time.

 Vladimir Nabokov was born in St. Petersburg, Russia, in 1899.
 After studying French and Russian literature at Trinity College, Cambridge, he launched his literary career in Berlin and Paris, writing innovative fiction, verse, and drama in his native Russian.
 In 1940 he moved to America, where he wrote some of his greatest works, including Lolita (1955), Pnin (1957), and Pale Fire (1962).
 He died in Switzerland in 1977.
-Gennady Barabtarlo is professor of literature at the University of Missouri and the author of a number of books on Nabokov.
-Barabtarlo has also translated into Russian three of Nabokov’s novels and all of his English-language short stories.
-He lives in Columbia, Missouri.
+Gennady Barabtarlo (1949–2019) was professor of literature at the University of Missouri and the author of a number of books on Nabokov.
+Barabtarlo also translated into Russian three of Nabokov’s novels and all of his English-language short stories.